Social Security Myth 1

 Social Security Myth 1 - If I Go To Work, I’ll Lose My Cash Benefits

 It’s not true!
-One common myth about going to work while receiving Social Security Disability benefits (SSI or SSDI) is that any employment will cause the loss of your cash benefits.
-In reality, there are programs and work incentives designed to support you in working without the sudden loss of benefits.
+One common myth about going to work while receiving Social Security Disability benefits is that any employment will cause the loss of your cash benefits.
+There are programs and work incentives designed to support you in working without the sudden loss of benefits; these resources are just a starting point.

 Programs and Support:

-• Social Security Administration (SSA) – Work Incentives Overview: Provides detailed information on various work incentives available for people getting SSI and SSDI.
+• Social Security Administration (SSA) – Work Incentives Overview: Provides detailed information on various work incentives available for people receiving Social Security Disability benefits.
+Visit the Social Security Administration website to learn more about Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).

 • Disability Benefits 101 (DB101): Website to help people with disabilities understand the connections between work and benefits.
 DB101 will help you make informed choices and show you how you can make work part of your plan.